Do you want to create a seamless checkout experience in your WooCommerce store and reduce cart abandonment?

 A payment gateway in WooCommerce is an online service that processes transactions on your store without requiring customers to leave the site.

-It acts as a bridge between your WooCommerce store and different financial institutions, enabling secure transactions for online purchases.
+It serves as a bridge between your WooCommerce store and various financial institutions, enabling secure online purchase transactions.

 With multiple payment gateways in WooCommerce, you can offer different payment methods, like: